 7. Sunset River Cruise

 We had an amazing time doing a sunset cruise along the Chao Phraya River, an experience which showed us Bangkok from a different angle.
 We had previously done boat rides along the river in the middle of the day but never in the evening and, it turns out, they’re very different experiences!
 You’ll climb aboard in the late afternoon and glide gently along the water passing small, historic buildings as well as towering skyscrapers, temples, iconic Bangkok sites and so much more.
 As the sun begins to set, the sky comes alive with vibrant shades of orange and pink, throwing all kinds of beautiful light across Bangkok.
-Our cruise was with The Chaophraya Cruise but there are many other cruise companies to choose from depending on your budget and other factors.
+Our cruise was with The Grand Chaophraya Cruise but there are many other cruise companies to choose from depending on your budget and other factors.
 The dining situation onboard The Chaophraya Cruise is buffet style so don’t go into it expecting food as special as spots like R-Haan and Never-Ending Summer, though other boats may offer different dining options.
 We loved the live music, cold beers, gorgeous views and fun atmosphere on board.
 It was a really good experience and a great way to see Bangkok!
-Find The Chaophraya Cruise here.
+Book The Grand Chaophraya Cruise here.

 8. Lunch at Spirit Jim Thompson